rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing-support/pricing/billing-usage.md

 3. Click **UPDATE**.
    ![Add-ons](/images/pricing/billing/increase-addon-count.png?classes=border,shadow&width=50pc)

+#### pay-as-you-go units
+You pay for what you use.
+Nothing more or less.

 {{% notice info %}}
-The total available units for use is the sum of included units and add-ons.
+The total available units for use is the sum of maximum units, included units and add-ons.
 {{% /notice %}}

 ## Billing